Local lockdowns may be used if there are spikes of Covid-19 cases - Varadkar

 Cases

-Earlier a further 374 cases of Covid-19 were reported in the State as Mr Varadkar warned the possibility of a fourth wave of the virus could affect the further re-opening of society and the economy.
+Earlier a further 374 cases of Covid-19 were reported in the State on Sunday.

-Speaking on radio he said “increased socialisation across the summer, and this Indian variant or even the Vietnamese variant which we’re reading about now” could cause a fourth wave.

-Vaccination will make the difference between this and the third wave “but the problem is only 20 per cent of our population is fully vaccinated.
-“So what we’re targeting now is to get over 60 per cent - 2.5 million people fully vaccinated by the end of July, that’s where we need to be.”

 Latest figures show that as of midnight on Saturday there were 99 Covid-19 patients in the country’s hospitals, with 35 of those in ICU.